stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ``Tools/`` folder with AMI BIOS flashing and modding tools.
 Also macOS IORegistryExplorer v2.1 included with this repository.
 This tool is necessary for debugging USB, etc. configuration.

-``Development/ACPI_patches/`` folder has the uncompiled versions of the SSDT's created for various ACPI hot patches.
+``Development/ACPI_patches/`` folder with uncompiled versions of the SSDT's created for various ACPI hot patches.

+``Drivers/Windows/Apple USB Ethernet drivers for Windows`` folder for Apple USB-A Ethernet drivers for Windows extracted from ``Apple BootCamp``.

 Required Tools